Psychiatric genetics: Predictive genetic testing

 One hope for future genetic testing is the ability to test for presymptomatic or prenatal illnesses.
 This information has the potential to improve the lives of those affected with certain illnesses, specifically those like schizophrenia.
 If possible to test for schizophrenia before the symptoms develop, proactive interventions could be developed, or even preventative treatments.
 In one study, 100% of patients with bipolar disorder indicated that they would probably take a genetic test to determine they were carrying a gene associated with the disorder, if such a test existed.

 Ethical issues

 Francis Galton studied both desirable and undesirable behavioral and mental properties to better examine the world of genetics.
 His research led to his proposal of a eugenic program of birth control.
 His goal was to decrease the frequency of the less desirable traits that occurred throughout the population.
 His ideas were pursued by psychiatrists in many countries such as the United States, Germany and Scandinavia.

 Genotyping and its implications are still seen as ethically controversial by many people.
 The ELSI (Ethical, Legal, and Social Initiative), which is part of the Human Genome Project, was created with the aim of "foster[ing] basic and applied research on the ethical, legal and social implications of genetic and genomic research for individuals, families and communities.".

+Psychiatric Genetic Disorders

+For many years, it was known and accepted that there were genetic linkages between psychiatric disorders and a person’s predisposition to the disorder, but only in the past few years has there really been an effort made to identify any specific genes or markers leading to disorders such as schizophrenia, ASD, bipolar disorder, and anxiety disorders.
+In a recent analysis, a group studied the genetic architecture of these mental illnesses at several levels of analysis.
+The method of analysis in this case was genomic structural equation modeling on genome-wide association studies (GWAS).
+GWAS is a genetic tool that scans the entire DNA to identify pieces of the DNA associated with certain diseases or syndromes.
+With this data, scientists were able to sort 11 disorders into clustered groups and establish a covariance structure.
+They identified four correlational groups, sorting the different disorders into genetically similar sections that best fit the data.